kevintsoii/Discord.py-Bot-Template/README.md

 # Discord Bot Template

 Template to create a fully functional Discord bot with modular commands, logging, metrics, caching, and automated deployment.
-Used by a bot with 25,000+ servers.
+Used by a bot with 25,000+ servers (closed-source).

 **Tech Stack**